kozyilmaz/nheqminer-macos/README.md

 `$ make`

 Two binaries will be created under `miner` directory
+**NOTE: NVIDIA CUDA Toolkit 8.0 (from https://developer.nvidia.com/cuda-downloads) should be install for nheqminer-gpu **

 ```
 nheqminer-cpu (only CPU, SSE2 and AVX)[USE_CPU_TROMP, USE_CPU_XENONCAT]
 nheqminer-gpu (CPU & GPU, AVX and CUDA)[USE_CPU_XENONCAT, USE_CUDA_DJEZO]